-And to this I answer: I do not know.
+And to this I reply: I do not know.

-I do not know how it is necessary, my task is to show how it is possible, and at the same time: consolidate the experience of the group, bring it to a common denominator and show potentially missed growth points.
+I do not know how to do it, my task is to show how it is possible, but at the same time: consolidate the experience of the group, bring it to a common denominator and show potentially missed growth points.

-Whether it is necessary to use them is up to the students themselves to decide.
+Whether to use them is up to the students themselves to decide.

 And at the end, a few questions about the "actualochka".
 "There are no managers."
-I received such an answer 16 years ago to the question "Where are the game hits?" from Yuri Miroshnikov, who at that time headed the 1C gaming division.
+This was the answer I received 16 years ago to the question "Where are the game hits?" from Yuri Miroshnikov, who at that time headed the 1C gaming division.
 A lot of time has passed.
 Have managers appeared since then?

 Evgeny: Managers, of course, appeared.

 Since then, a whole galaxy of managers has been published and is quite competitive from a managerial point of view, even in the global market.
-Yes, there are problems, yes, some of them are systemic in nature, many features complicate communication at the international level.
+Yes, there are problems, yes, some of them are systemic in nature, many features make it difficult to communicate internationally.
 But there are a sufficient number of those who have overcome it.

 Does the conditionally "Western" game management differ from the conditionally "Cypriot-Eastern European" one today?

-Evgeny: The ones I met are different, yes.
+Evgeny: The ones I've met are different, yes.

 Western managers are calmer.
 They are growing in positions in the West more slowly.
-In their lifetime, they have faced a large number of unpleasant situations.
+We have faced a large number of unpleasant situations in our lifetime.

-Also, those Western managers with whom I had the opportunity to work, perceived the disagreement of subordinates much more calmly, without translating it into a personal plane.
+Also, those Western managers with whom I had the opportunity to work took the disagreement of subordinates much more calmly, without translating it into a personal plane.

-You just told me about the Western ones, and if we talk about the Russian-speaking ones?
+You've just told me about the Westerners, but if we talk about the Russian-speaking ones?
 What are the most common problems among them?

-Evgeny: You need to understand that I will answer based on the circle of those people who come to me for consultations, so the picture may be distorted.
+Evgeny: You need to understand that I will answer based on the circle of those people who come to me for advice, so the picture may be distorted.

 Main problems: missing or broken self-diagnosis mechanisms: 9 out of 10 notice burnout when it has already passed into a severe stage.